Stuart Fairchild Player Props: Reds vs. Pirates

 Stuart Fairchild At The Plate

-- Fairchild has 12 doubles, two triples, four home runs and 20 walks while batting .232.
+- Fairchild is batting .232 with 12 doubles, two triples, four home runs and 20 walks.

-- In 26.1% of his games this season, Fairchild has had at least one RBI.
-He's picked up more than one in 5.8% and driven in three or more of his team's runs in one contest.
+- Fairchild has an RBI in 18 of 70 games this year, with multiple RBI in four of them.
+He has also driven in three or more of his team's runs in one contest.

+- He has scored in 32.9% of his games this season, with more than one run scored in 5.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.